Furo MTV: History

 The show was created with others MTV's new shows in March 2009, with a running time of 15 minutes.
 In the second year of the show, began to have more 15 minutes, totaling 30 minutes on air, with the presentation of the new segments.

-The show follow the line of fake news shows, as the Saturday Night Live's Weekend Update and The Daily Show, has the objective of show the facts of the day so critically, acid, funny and humored.
+The show follows the line of fake news shows, as the Saturday Night Live's Weekend Update and The Daily Show, has the objective of show the facts of the day so critically, acid, funny and humored.
 The comedians make jokes about the other television channels and your artists, also including MTV's shows and VJs.
 In July 2011, the show arrived at his 500th edition and had special content.